ompandey07/FinixDev/README.md

 - **Icons**: Used FontAwesome for modern icons.

 ## 🤝 Acknowledgments
-Special thanks to **Mega Minds** for trusting me with this project!
+Special thanks to **Finix Dev** for trusting me with this project!
 It was a pleasure bringing their vision to life.

 ---